new company things to consider

 When it comes to your website, looks matter.
 People are going to be plonked onto your site with a goal in mind— to find certain information— and it’s your job to make sure that process is as easy as possible.
 As with a logo, aesthetic impressions carry meaning and will impact how easy it is to digest and navigate your site.
 Unless you have a secret penchant for coding and web design, you’re going to need to call in the help of an expert to get this right.

-Your website is also at the core of your digital marketing strategy, which will determine how you get traffic to your site, and so boost your brand’s visibility.
+Your website is also at the core of your digital marketing strategy, which will determine how you get traffic to your site and boost your brand’s visibility.
 Again, unless you’re an online marketing whiz, you’ll need a professional to throw in their hat to help make your company visible within the digital jungle.

 5. As a new company, another thing to consider is registering for VAT

 Sorting out your accounts may seem a little on the drier side.
-But, it’s essential you do it right if you want to keep trading and growing.
+But it’s essential you do it right if you want to keep trading and growing.
 When it comes to VAT, you’ll need to first figure out whether you’re obliged to register for it or not.
 If not, identify whether it’s a good idea to register voluntarily.

 Value-added tax (VAT) is a tax on the value added to a product or service and is a form of consumption tax.
 In some cases, you’ll have no choice but to register for VAT if you want to keep trading, which usually means that your turnover is above, or expected to be above, a certain threshold.
 If this is the case and you don’t register, HMRC will backdate your payments to the date on which you should have registered, which could leave you footing a pretty sizeable bill.
-You can learn more about registering for VAT, and how you can go about it in our Help Centre.
+You can learn more about registering for VAT and how you can go about it in our Help Centre.

 6. Open a business bank account

 If you’re setting up a new limited company, you must consider that it’s a requirement that you have a business bank account.
 So, the quicker you set it up, the quicker you can get to trading.
-And as with keeping your registered and home addresses private, it’s also wise to set up a bank account that’s separate from your personal one.
+As with keeping your registered and home addresses private, it’s also wise to set up a bank account that’s separate from your personal one.

 Keeping business funds separate can not only help mitigate the headache of filling out your returns.
 It also gives your business a much more serious air to customers and HMRC.
 Many banks offer specialist advice and help throughout the process of setting up a business account.
 They will also talk you through the tricky bits of the financial transactions you’ll go through as a business.
 You won’t be able to open a business bank account until you’re registered with Companies House.
 So, it’s important you’re clued up on your options so that you can get into trading as soon as possible.

-Jonathan Bird
+About the Author: Jonathan Bird